Mortgage Rate Lock: How to Lock In Your Interest Rate

 - Make sure there are no changes to your credit

 Rate locks could be voided if your application changes.
 That could include changes to your income, employment, or credit score.
-It could also include appraisals that differ from what was expected.
+It could also include appraisals that differ from expectations.
 Revisions to the loan itself, such as the length or type of mortgage, will also trigger a new rate.

 That’s why it’s important to control as many of these aspects as you can.
 Of course, you can’t control everything or prevent unforeseen circumstances, but having a thorough understanding of the mortgage process can help avoid some of these.
 Your loan officer can also offer their expertise and ensure you’ve got the information you need to make the best decision for your home financing.